How Pyth Works

 Pyth is a protocol that allows market participants to publish pricing information on-chain for others to use.
 The protocol is an interaction between three parties:

-The Pyth program maintains a number of different Solana accounts that list the products on Pyth and their current price data.
-Publishers publish their price and confidence by interacting with the on-chain program on every slot.
+In both cases, the critical component of the system is the oracle program that combines the data from each individual publisher.
+This program maintains a number of different Solana accounts that list the products on Pyth and their current price data.
+Publishers publish their price and confidence by interacting with the oracle program on every slot.
 The program stores this information in its accounts.
 The first price update in a slot additionally triggers price aggregation, which combines the price data from the previous slot into a single aggregate price and confidence interval.
-This aggregate price is written to the Solana account where it is readable by other on- and off-chain programs (see Client Libraries for how to use this data).
+This aggregate price is written to the Solana account where it is readable by other on-chain programs and available for transmission to other blockchains.